-The result of using MLAT (latitude and longitude) and direct reception (Altitude) techniques have been used effectively by air traffic control for many years using Secondary Surveillance RADAR (SSR).
+The result of using MLAT (latitude and longitude) and direct reception (Altitude) techniques has been used effectively by air traffic control for many years using Secondary Surveillance RADAR (SSR).
 Considerations for addressing the latency and refresh rate must be taken into account.
 The position of the MLAT derived target is sufficiently accurate at the time of issue.
 However, it will be a finite period before the next sufficiently accurate location is received at the PilotAware RADAR screen.
-This is catered for by using the concept of an area of ambiguity for a degraded target that surrounds the target displayed and grows as the data ages.
+This is catered for by using the concept of an 'area of ambiguity' for a degraded target that surrounds the target displayed and grows as the data ages.

 In practice, this is achieved by providing an ambiguity circle around the Mode-S/3D target which starts as a point circle at t=0 and grows over time as the data ages.
 The size of the ambiguity circle is based on both refresh time and the speed of the target aircraft.

-The PilotAware RADAR screen above is configured with a wide horizontal range and therefore is showing a fairly busy screen.
+The PilotAware RADAR screen above is configured with a wide horizontal range and is therefore showing a fairly busy screen.
 The much lower range, both vertically and horizontally, used for normal operation provides a greater granularity for local situational awareness.